-The main rate of corporation tax in the UK in the prior and current year is 19%.
-On 10 June 2021, the Finance Act 2021 was enacted, and the rate of corporation tax will be increased to 25% with effect from the financial year commencing 01 April 2023.
-As a result, the carrying value of the deferred taxation balances included in these regulatory financial statements at 31 March 2022 and 2021 has been calculated at 25% and 19%, respectively.
+The main rate of corporation tax in the UK in the prior and current year is 19% and the rate of corporation tax will be increased to 25% from the financial year commencing 1 April 2023.
+As a result, the carrying value of the deferred taxation balances included in these regulatory financial statements at 31 March 2023 and 2022 has been calculated at 25%.